dfernandeza/danifdz/src/pages/posts/2020-06-14-functions/index.md

 - The `function` keyword, determines our intention to define a function.
 - The function name `add`, is the name we give to our function in order to refer to it.
 - The function parameters `firstNumber` and `secondNumber`, are the input values.
 - The function body is everything between `{` and `}`, this is where the instructions needed to calculate the resulting value would be.
+Variables defined within the function starting `{` and closing `}` are only accessible there, this area is known as the function scope.

 A function can be executed/called as follows: